tekknolagi/tekknolagi.github.com/_posts/2025-02-04-scrapscript-ir.md

 ## Wrapping up

 That's all for today, folks.
+The code is available in [this branch](https://github.com/tekknolagi/scrapscript/tree/mb-ir-3), which I will merge when it catches up and has all the weird ad-hoc optimizations that the baseline compiler does.
 I'll mostly be continuing to write some optimization passes for the IR.
 I'm using this as a playground to learn about compiler things, which is neat, but it's a little disappointing that there are not (yet?) large and slow programs in Scrapscript that I can use to benchmark the compiler.

+Thank you to [CF Bolz-Tereick](https://cfbolz.de/) for excellent writing feedback.